cwshugg/dimrod/docs/services/membank.md

 # own lock_timeout.
 Use null/0 for the unbounded (historical) behavior.
 lock_timeout: 10

-# Service-level DEFAULT memory bank id for the NLA layer, used when a request
+# Service-level DEFAULT memory bank id, used by the NLA layer AND the direct
-# neither names a bank nor carries a per-request (telegram per-chat) default.
+# /m* endpoints when a request neither names a bank nor carries a per-request
-# Must be one of banks[].id below; existence is validated at startup (fatal if
+# default.
+Must be one of banks[].id below; existence is validated at startup
-# unknown), accessibility per-user at request time.
-Omit/null to disable.
+# (fatal if unknown), accessibility per-user at request time.
+Omit/null to
+# disable.
 default_bank: personal

 # LLM config used ONLY by the NLA layer.
 Omit to run without NLA endpoints.